-[Note — Post will be updated occasionally]
+[Note — Page will be updated occasionally]

 Bibliographies do not just provide a useful list of references about something, but are a way of assessing the state of research on a subject, and, perhaps more importantly, defining a subject—what it includes, excludes, and what counts as relevant.